kevinpeterson/hateoasql/README.md

 # HATEOASql

 Turn your relational database into a [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) REST Service.
+Database tables are exposed as REST Resources, and foreign keys are used to build Resource links.
+Inspired by the [postREST](https://github.com/begriffs/postgrest) project.

 ## [DEMO](https://hateoasql.herokuapp.com/)
 The demo uses the [Sakila Sample Database](https://dev.mysql.com/doc/sakila/en/) to demonstrate the linked resources.